Combat Systems

 Logistics Manager

-Cognitive skills your 12T3 training built — and where they transfer.
+Cognitive skills your 12T3 training built — and where they transfer in civilian work.

 Situational Awareness